melentye/andrey-melentyev.com/src/2017-09-27_model-interchange-formats.md

 ### XGBoost

 [XGBoost](https://xgboost.readthedocs.io/en/latest/) gradient boosting library core is written in C++ with APIs available for Python, R, Java and Scala.
-Model saving and loading is offered via a pair of methods and there are examples [in Python](http://xgboost.readthedocs.io/en/latest/python/python_intro.html#training) and [in R](http://xgboost.readthedocs.io/en/latest/R-package/xgboostPresentation.html#save-and-load-models).
+Model saving and loading is done into an framework-specific format and is offered via a pair of methods, there are examples
+[in Python](http://xgboost.readthedocs.io/en/latest/python/python_intro.html#training) and
+[in R](http://xgboost.readthedocs.io/en/latest/R-package/xgboostPresentation.html#save-and-load-models).
 Because the model persistence logic is delegated to the library core, an XGB model trained in R or Python can then be exported and loaded into a prediction module written in a different, possibly more performant langugage such as C++.

 XGBoost models can be converted to PMML using [jpmml-xgboost](https://github.com/jpmml/jpmml-xgboost) by Openscoring.io.

+Models can also be converted to Apple CoreML using [coremltools](https://github.com/apple/coremltools).

 ### LightGBM